-Capacities for Peace is a project working with local actors to enhance the effectiveness of early warning and early action in 32 conflict-affected contexts.
+Capacities for Peace was a project working with local actors to enhance the effectiveness of early warning and early action in 32 conflict-affected contexts.

-A Conciliation Resources and Saferworld project, Capacities for Peace is funded by the EU under the Instrument for Stability.
-The project started in September 2013 and runs until February 2016.
+A Conciliation Resources and Saferworld project, Capacities for Peace was funded by the EU under the Instrument for Stability.
+The project started in September 2013 and ran until February 2016.

 Building on lessons and experiences

 Saferworld and Conciliation Resources’ previous work on early warning and participatory conflict analysis highlighted the importance of tackling the disconnect between the analysis of a conflict and the corresponding responses.
-The Capacities for Peace project aims to tackle this disconnect by:
+The Capacities for Peace project tackled this disconnect by:

 - Focusing not only on the technical aspects of early warning and conflict prevention, but also on the necessary conditions for responses to be taken forward.